guegueng/futureDocs/ingest_settings.markdown

     * Institution ID: put the numeric ID from the Institution Spreadsheet for the institution this user belongs to

 27. Save as a .csv file.
-An example of a filled in spreadsheet is [here](https://docs.google.com/spreadsheets/d/1v6mImadDPRXE5rcbMIDwzbrVF3_lJ2bKcQgyh_x7Nf0/edit#gid=765756035)

 28. Go to the Institution page and click the “Import Institutions” button.
 Again, follow the instructions in the dialog to add the spreadsheet.